 Travel Photo Essays are not scholarly treatises.
 My main informational sources are the guidebooks, articles, and Web sites I used in preparing for my trips.
 But I always end up spending more time than I expected on supplemental research.
 Guidebooks often contradict each other on details.
 They’re clearly not scholarly treatises either; and they often seem to be updated less frequently than the year on the cover might suggest.
 They also lack much of the information I’m looking for, so I try to add useful information that I didn’t see in the guidebooks.
 I selectively filter facts to fit my pictures and opinions.
 But if you notice something factually inaccurate, please let me know.

-Over the years some well-meaning readers have suggested that I make my Travel Photo Essays more “personal.”
-They would like to read first-person journals of what I did, saw, ate, and felt, including snapshots of myself and my family enjoying our travels.
+Over the years, some well-meaning readers have suggested that I make my Travel Photo Essays more “personal.”
+They would like to read first-person journals of what I did, saw, ate, and felt, including snapshots of myself and my family.
 The suggestion has merit, as there are some excellent travelogues of that sort— along with many more not-so-excellent ones of apparent interest only to the family and close friends of Jason, Tiffany, and Grandma.
 Reading them suggests that the short trips I’m able to make would not yield compelling narratives.
 And most of my travel is solo, which tends not to be conducive to family snapshots.
 However, the article about my first cruise is a first-person narrative, as that was the only way I could write it.
 And the Travel Photo Essay on Alcatraz describes in some detail how the sight of those cellblocks invoked reflection on the Bush administration’s abuses of prisons and torture, since that strongly colored my experience there in October 2008.

 My essay on the cathedral of conspicuous consumption known as Hearst Castle offers an appreciation of Mr. William Randolph Hearst somewhat different from the official hagiography dispensed to visitors.
 My page on the Santa Barbara Courthouse contrasts that delightfully exuberant expression of civic pride with the oppressive new courthouse in Los Angeles where I served jury duty the year before my first visit there.
-And the discussion of the California Missions in San Diego, Santa Barbara, La Purisima, San Luis Obispo, Santa Inés, and San Juan Capistrano obligingly genuflects to the official Catholic history of selfless Franciscans enduring hardship to bring the Indians the loving gifts of civilization and salvation.
+And the discussion of the California Missions in San Diego, Santa Barbara, La Purisima, San Luis Obispo, Santa Inés, San Luis Rey, and San Juan Capistrano obligingly genuflects to the official Catholic history of selfless Franciscans enduring hardship to bring the Indians the loving gifts of civilization and salvation.
 But then I note that the Indians rioted and burned down the missions because the Franciscans (and the Spanish military) enslaved them as laborers, decimated them with European diseases, and systematically eradicated their culture.

 My pages on the very beautiful Palos Verdes Peninsula, where I grew up, consider the snobbery that’s as much a part of the scene as the stunning coastal views.
 In describing the very impressive renovation of San Diego’s once-decrepit Downtown, I wonder about the fate of the former inhabitants of the demolished flophouses.
 And I express amazement at how the federal government— with its supposed mandate to protect “Family Values”— could run a national park called Grand Teton, the English translation of which would surely merit an indecency fine if broadcast.
 (Parents and Puritans need not worry, as I don’t provide the translation.)